achertkoev/achertkoev.github.io/_posts/2020-02-12-Angular_8_role_based_authorization.md

 ```
 <a href="#projectstructure">Back to top</a>

+<a name="user-role-directive"></a>
 ### User role directive

+The user role directive is a structural directive that conditionally includes a template if:
+* A user is authorized
+* A user has at least one of the allowed roles

+Allowed roles are passed by using the `appUserRole` setter, for example: `*appUserRole="[ Role.Admin ]"`.

+A good thing is that the directive encapsulates the authorization logic and can be reused within the application.

+On the other hand a `hasAccess` value is evaluated within the `ngOnInit` method, so a template won't be redrawn if the value changes.
+That's why I wouldn't use the directive in the layout (like the navbar).
+At the same time it's still useful on the <a href="#profile-template">profile component template</a>.

 ```
 import { Directive, OnInit, TemplateRef, ViewContainerRef, Input } from '@angular/core';